 Water fleas can live for just a few weeks, or for as long as 6 months.
 They are found in shallow, weedy ponds, lake edges, and debris in still fresh water.

 They are eaten by a wide range of animals, and are an important link in food webs.
 Their major predators include hydra, flatworms, newts, young fish and other Crustacea.

-Daphne pulex (right) has 30,907 genes, that is over 5000 more than humans!
+Daphne pulex (above) has 30,907 genes, that is over 5000 more than humans!
 (New Scientist 12/2/11)